Haniwa Terracotta Dancers

-The Haniwa Terracotta Dancers (埴輪 踊る人々, haniwa odoru hitobito) are a pair of human-shaped terracotta burial figures—haniwa—one smaller than the other, in the collection of the Tokyo National Museum.
+The Haniwa Terracotta Dancers (埴輪 踊る人々, haniwa odoru hitobito) are a pair of human-shaped terracotta burial figures – haniwa – one smaller than the other, in the collection of the Tokyo National Museum.
 Their gestures with their arms have led them to be given the epithet of 'Dancers'.

 Overview

 The Haniwa Terracotta Dancers were excavated on March 21, 1930, from the Nohara Tumulus.
 The tumulus is located in the Nohara Kofun Cluster of Ohara Village, Ōsato County in the Saitama Prefecture.
 (Ohara Village was renamed to Kōnan Town and is now known as Ōaza Nohara Aza Miyawaki, Kumagaya City).

-The sculptures are well known among the haniwa from the Kofun-period (250-538 CE) for their simplistic design, unique facial expressions, and implied dancing gestures.
+The sculptures are well known among the haniwa from the Kofun period (250-538 CE) for their simplistic design, unique facial expressions, and implied dancing or singing gestures.
 However, in recent scholarly discussions, the theory that they are not dancing figures but horse keepers holding a rein and pulling a horse has become more prevalent.